lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 than the midpoint, then we search the right half of the array.
 We then repeat this process, treating the left and right halves as subarrays.
 Again, we compare $x$ to the midpoint of this subarray and then search either its left or right side.
-We repeat this process until we either find $x$ or the subarray has size 0.
+We complete this process when we either find $x$ or the subarray has size 0.

-In some cases we can derive a lower and upper bound on our answer from our input, possibly by finding the sum and the min/max value.
-Instead of incrementally attempting values in the range of possible values, we should use binary search with a backtracking to find a minimum or maximum valid solution.

-In general, if we can discover some kind of monotonicity, for example, i.e. if condition(k) is True then condition(k + 1) is also True, then we can consider binary search.
+In general, if we can discover some kind of monotonicity, i.e. if condition(index) is True then condition(index + 1) is also True, then we can consider binary search.
 In this sense, binary search can be thought of as the canonical example of a divide and conquer algorithm.
-Another notable example is local peak finding in one and two dimensional inputs, where we want to find a number $v$ such that $u$ \< $v$ \< $w$ where the numbers $u,v,w$ occur in that order.
+Another notable example is local peak finding in one and two dimensional inputs, where we want to find a number $v$ such that $u < v < w$ where the numbers $u,v,w$ occur in that order.
 Instead of a linear scan in
 $\mathcal{O}(n)$, we start with the middle item of the array and compare it with its adjacent elements to determine increasing direction to recurse in, pruning half of the input with every step and finding a peak in $\mathcal{O}(\log n)$.

+In some cases we can derive a lower and upper bound on our answer from our input, possibly by finding the sum and the min/max value.
+Instead of incrementally attempting values in the range of possible values, we should use binary search with backtracking to find a minimum or maximum valid solution.

-Instead of finding the exact target, we may want to return the index of next smallest or next largest index.
-To do this, we can remove the comparator conditional block for returning a found target and return our left pointer instead of -1 after the while loop.
+Instead of searching for an exact target, we may want to return the index of next smallest or next largest index.
+To do this, we can remove the return on equivalence and return our left pointer instead of -1 after the while loop terminates.
 For finding the next largest index, we also use an equivalence in the $\geq$ comparator conditional for moving our left pointer forward.

 *Python Implementation*